 The EU remains fully committed to the principles of international solidarity and international responsibility.
 Vulnerable low- and middle-income countries are not subject to the mechanism, nor are exports in the context of humanitarian emergency response or donations or resales to third countries when purchased by EU Member States under contracts by the EU.

-As of 12 July, 500 million vaccine doses have been delivered in the EU, with roughly 65.2% of the adult EU population receiving at least one dose.
+As of 13 October, some 817.4 million vaccine doses have been delivered in the EU and 75.7% of the adult EU population has been fully vaccinated.

 On the back of this progress, the EU on 1 July officially launched its Digital COVID Certificate, which certifies that the holder has been vaccinated, received a negative test result or recovered from COVID-19.
 The certificate facilitates the movement of EU citizens and legal residents across all EU Member States.
 It will now be important for Japan and the EU to ensure interoperability and compatibility of their respective vaccination certificates, which will be key to the free movement of citizens of both sides.